Global NY State Trade Expansion Program (STEP)

 Eligibility

-1. A for-profit business headquartered and registered to do business in New York State with the New York State Department of State.
+• Must be a for-profit business, headquartered and registered to do business in New York State with the New York State Department of State

-9. In good standing with all New York State government agencies.
+• Must be in good standing with all New York State government agencies

 Ineligible Industries (include but are not limited to)